renan-peres/website/src/mban/h1b-2024-analysis.md

 ---

 ## Power BI Dashboard

+This interactive dashboard provides a comprehensive analysis of the **H1-B 2024 lottery results**, offering insights into:

+- **Industry breakdown** of H1-B sponsoring employers
+- **Selection rates** across different registration types and categories
+- **Geographic distribution** of selected applicants by country and employer location
+- **Employer trends** showing which companies received the most selections
+- **Salary ranges** and compensation patterns for selected positions

 The Power BI dashboard below is fully interactive.
 You can:
 - **Filter by country, employer, job title, or salary range** using the slicers
 - **Click on visualizations** to cross-filter and drill down into specific segments